About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-Benefits of open access for the author, include:
+Benefits of open access for authors include:

 • Free access for all users worldwide